djalbat/yapp/README.md

 ```
 In fact the above is just what the `renderYappStyles()` function does.
 In leaving out the syntax style, which includes the defaults, you have clean slate to work with.

+## Plugins

+If you have been supplied with a plugin, or have written your own, it is easy to appraise Yapp of it by way of the aforementioned `Plugin` parameter, passed as either an argument to the `fromContent(...)` factory method or as a JSX attribute.
+The remainder of this section covers authoring plugins.
+It assumes that you are able to build the examples, see the section on building later on.

 ## Contributions